‘Ask the Experts’ at The Learning Zone

 The Learning Zone will offer help and advice on transmitted- and reflected-light microscopy, from basic principles to specialised techniques.
 Bring your questions to us, no matter how simple or complex; we will do our best to help.
 This zone will feature a range of light microscopes from basic to advanced.

-Each day there will be an illustrated talk in the seminar theatre, aimed at helping you understand how your microscopes work, and how they should best be used.
+Each day there will be an illustrated talk in the Learning Zone seminar theatre, aimed at helping you understand how your microscopes works, and how they should best set up and used.

 Digital Imaging Microscopy

 The use of digital cameras has opened up modern computing power to microscopy.
 In the Digital Imaging Zone, we will guide you through what sort of developments in camera technology have become available, talking through advantages, disadvantages and applications of each technology.
 Important points will include how camera resolution relates to microscope resolution, camera sensitivity versus noise, and imaging speed amongst others.